stateful/docs.runme.dev/docs/index.md

 ## Telemetry Information

 Please help to make Runme better.
 Any information emitted by Runme is pseudo-anonymized (no PII whatsoever), and the emitter will respect VS Code's global "send no telemetry" (id: `telemetry.telemetryLevel`) setting.
-The purpose of collecting this information is to continuously improve the Runme experience for developers.
+The purpose of collecting this information is to improve the Runme experience for developers continuously.

 Telemetry collected includes: